ONBOARD CARD 09 — Squall & Frontal Response

 RED FLAGS

-- Squall gust >40 kts: even under bare poles this is serious; attend to boat first
+- Gust >40 kts: attend to boat first even under bare poles

-- Green sky or hail: severe convection; put crew below if at all possible except helms
+- Green sky or hail: severe convection — put crew below except helms

 - Rapid 30+ kt wind shift without barometric warning: suspect squall line, not just a gust